Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 #### Question 80

+**You are developing an app that will use Azure Functions to process Azure Event Hubs events.** Request processing is estimated to take between five and 20 minutes.

+You need to recommend a hosting solution that meets the following requirements:

 * Supports estimates of request processing runtimes
 * Supports event-driven autoscaling for the app

+Which hosting plan should you recommend?

+* A. Dedicated
+* B. Consumption
+* C. App Service
 * **D. Premium**  ✅

 #### Question 83